MatinHedayat/Note-App/README.md

 ![React Router](https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white)

 ## Description
-With this application, you can save as many notes as you want and have features such as editing, changing the background color, marking a particular note along with changing the theme of the program.
-There are other features such as the ability to search between notes and sort them.
+This program is a simple program to save your notes.
+You can add as many notes as you want to this program.
+When you don't need a note, you can delete it from your list of notes, or if a note needs changes, you can edit it.
+You can bookmark any note you want according to your needs and have it separately from the list of notes in the list of bookmarks.
+You can also use the ability to sort notes and search for a specific note in the list of notes.
+Other features such as setting the background color of each note as well as changing the general theme of the program have been considered for you.
+To make this program, technologies such as React, Context-API, Tailwindcss and React-router have been used.

 I hope you enjoy and look forward to your contributions!